 - Infections or traumas

-Occasionally, a primary tooth may be impacted, which could cause an infection.
+Occasionally, a primary tooth can be impacted, which could cause an infection.

 Care and Management

-It's never too early to being teaching your child good oral hygiene habits based on daily brushing and flossing with kid-friendly products, such as Colgate Minions Mild Bubble Fruit toothpaste.
-Specially formulated for ages 2 and up, the toothpaste is clinically proven to promote cavity and enamel protection, and to strengthen and protect developing teeth.
+It's never too early to begin teaching your child good oral hygiene habits based on daily brushing and flossing with kid-friendly products that promote cavity and enamel protection while strengthening and protecting developing teeth.